Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 Are there foreign transaction fees?

 A foreign transaction fee is a charge that covers the processing costs of purchases made in a different currency.
-Some credit cards charge roughly 3% for each transaction initiated in a country with a different currency.
+Some credit cards charge up to 3% for each transaction initiated in a country with a different currency.

 Not all credit cards charge foreign transaction fees.
 For example, there is no foreign transaction fee with any Discover card.
 Make sure you find a card with fees that fit your destination and your budget.